 - 30 minutes

-- You’ll be given short texts to read analyzed and relevant questions will be asked in different formats to show how you identify information and comprehend what you’ve read
+- You'll be given short texts to read and analyze, and relevant questions will be asked in different formats to show how you identify information and comprehend what you've read

 - 60 minutes